What is an Concrete Apron Repair:

 - This helps keep the Apron from moving away from the garage floor

 - It’s important to keep the seem between the Apron and garage floor sealed with a silicone calk every 2 or 3 years.
 This will go a long way in keeping the water off of your foundation.

 - If you live in an area where the ground moves or sinks a lot, there is very little you can do to prevent an Apron from failing again.

 How much does a new concrete Apron Repair cost?

 90% of the Concrete Aprons we do are $1600.00. this covers up to 120 square feet (a typical 3 car garage with a small setback on the smaller door) of concrete that will be 4 inches thick and tied into your garage floor with re-bar.

 A typical driveway at the garage is 28 – 30 feet wide.
 If you have a 3 car garage, the 3rd stall will normally be “set back” 1 – 2 feet.
 So you can normally get a 3 – 4 foot deep Apron to fall within the 120 square foot limit.

 If you have a 2 car garage, your driveway width is generally 15-20 feet wide.
 This would mean you could have an Apron 6 – 8 feet deep if you would like.

-If your driveway is wider than 30 feet, your set back is greater than 2 feet or you want the depth of your Apron to match the corners of your sidewalk, you could be looking at a little more than the $1400.00.
-In this case, the cost would increase by $10.00 for each additional square foot.
+If your driveway is wider than 30 feet, your set back is greater than 2 feet or you want the depth of your Apron to match the corners of your sidewalk, you could be looking at the same $1600.00 as the aprons are usually a little larger.

 Other than aesthetics, is there another reason to install a bigger Apron?